Parsa82-tech/R-Mathematical-Software/README.md

 # 📊 R & Mathematical Software Laboratory (Spring 2026)

-Welcome to the official repository for the **Mathematical Software** and **R Programming** courses at Kharazmi University[cite: 1, 2].
-This repository serves as a centralized hub for managing student assignment submissions, hosting educational project templates, and tracking learning milestones through a structured open-source workflow.
+Welcome to the official repository for the **Mathematical Software** and **R Programming** courses at Kharazmi University.
+This repository serves as a centralized hub for managing student assignment submissions and tracking learning milestones through a structured open-source workflow.

 ---